 She has performed several solo concerts in Spain, Portugal, The Netherlands and France with kwonk repertoire as the Stabat Mater by Pergolesi and the Christmas Oratorio by Saint Saens.

-Also in the field of opera and zarzuela she has already sung a variety of roles such as La Speranza in Orfeo by Monteverdi, Madame Haltiere in Cendrillon van Massenet, Badessa in Suor Angelica, the 2nd Witch in Dido and Aeneas by Purcell, Acis in the Baroque zarzuela Acis and Galatea by A. Literes.
+Also in the field of opera and zarzuela she has already sung a variety of roles such as Bianca in The Rape of Lucretia, La Speranza in Orfeo by Monteverdi, Madame Haltiere in Cendrillon van Massenet, Badessa in Suor Angelica, the 2nd Witch in Dido and Aeneas by Purcell, Acis in the Baroque zarzuela Acis and Galatea by A. Literes.

 (C) Serena Pérez, 2017.
-For CV and corcert biography, please use the contact form.
+For CV and concert biography, please use the contact form.